 Flash back to today.
 Virtually everybody has a smartphone.
 If it’s not an iPhone, it’s an Android.
 Touchscreens are no longer an impressive feature.
 Now you can watch Netflix in picture-in-picture while you order food delivery and bet on sportsbook apps.
 You can mine for cryptocurrency while checking bank statements and shopping for clothes.
 You can post a picture, lock or start your car, and stream podcasts while checking how busy the gym is all from your phone.
 It’s no wonder screen addiction is at an all-time high and depression rates have skyrocketed.

-Recently on Trending with Timmerie, Timmerie looked at some of the ways we can better manage our phone usage and avoid making ourselves and those around us unhappy.
+On an episode of Trending with Timmerie, Timmerie looked at some of the ways we can better manage our phone usage and avoid making ourselves and those around us unhappy.

 Timmerie said that while attending a women’s event over the weekend, she listened to a lot of women who brought up issues in their families.
 The number one issue they mentioned, again and again, was the excessive phone usage of their family members.
 One woman mentioned that she was struggling for her husband’s attention and was having to compete with his phone.
 As an example, she said she had been talking to him about her sister who had cancer, and in the middle of the conversation, his phone rang, and he picked it up to see who it was.